hendrikmitk/hendrikharlichs/src/lib/posts/2023-06-17-build-a-static-markdown-blog-with-sveltekit.md

 ### RSS feed implementation

-Svelte's server routes do not need to return JSON but can also render an XML file generated at build time.
+SvelteKit's server routes do not need to return JSON but can also render an XML file generated at build time.
 This makes providing an RSS feed a breeze!

-To make the RSS feed available at the https://yourdomain.com/rss.xml, create an `rss.xml` folder with a `+server.js` file in the `src/routes` folder and throw in a `GET` handler.
+To make the RSS feed available at https://yourdomain.com/rss.xml, create an `rss.xml` folder with a `+server.js` file in the `src/routes` folder and throw in a `GET` handler.
 Grab the Markdown files of your blog posts, generate the XML file content from the posts metadata using a render function and return an `Response` object.

 ```ts
 // src/routes/rss.xml/+server.js